kevgo/run-that-app/README.md

 - You use or support a variety of operating systems and want to avoid having to deal with an endless variety of package managers like Homebrew, Nix, Scoop, Chocolatey, winget, DNF, pacman, apt, pkg, snap, zypper, xbps, portage, etc.
-- You don't want to write and maintain Bash scripts to install your dependencies and deal with various versions and flavors of `curl`, `gzip`, and `tar`
 - You work in an environment in which no package manager is available.
 - You need a different version of an application than the one installed by your package manager.
 - You work on multiple projects that require different versions of development tools.
+- You don't want to write and maintain Bash and PowerShell scripts to install your dependencies and deal with various versions and flavors of `curl`, `gzip`, and `tar`
-- You want to avoid the overhead of Docker.
+- You want to avoid the overhead of Docker and web assembly.
 - You want to install third-party tools as fast as possible for the best developer experience.